braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Identification of the 3-Cycle as the First Stable Closure permitting Feedback without Simultaneity**]

-The integer 3 represents the fundamental limit for causal closure.
-It constitutes the first topological structure capable of closing a causal loop without violating temporal logic.
+The integer $3$ represents the fundamental topological limit for causal closure.
+It constitutes the first structure capable of closing a causal loop without violating the logical constraints of time and causality.

-Lengths 1 and 2 imply logical contradictions within a directed causal framework; the self-loop implies self-creation, while the feedback loop implies simultaneity.
-The 3-cycle permits feedback (return to origin) while preserving local directionality.
-Event $A$ precedes $B$; $B$ precedes $C$; $C$ precedes $A$.
-Locally, every link maintains forward orientation.
-The paradox of the loop distributes across three events, creating a structure possessing an "interior" or area rather than a collapse.
-The triangle functions as the unique topological solution to the problem of creating a closed structure from directed arrows.
+Structures of length $1$ and $2$ imply logical contradictions within a directed causal framework.
+As established, the self-loop (length $1$) implies self-creation; a violation of the causal demand for antecedence.
+The feedback loop (length $2$) implies simultaneity; if $A$ causes $B$ and $B$ causes $A$, the temporal interval between them vanishes, collapsing them into a single event.
+The $3$-cycle, however, permits feedback (a return to the origin) while preserving local directionality.
+In the sequence $A \to B \to C \to A$, event $A$ precedes $B$; $B$ precedes $C$; and $C$ precedes $A$.
+Locally, every link maintains a strict forward orientation in logical time.
+The paradox of the loop is distributed across three events; creating a structure possessing an "interior" or area rather than a singularity.
+The triangle functions as the unique topological solution to the problem of creating a closed structure (a persistent object) from directed arrows of influence.

 ### 2.3.2.3 Diagram: Loop Hierarchy {#2.3.2.1}